-The Group's platinum transaction with Chrometco (JSE:CMO) is proceeding.
-On completion, Realm will receive an additional 35m CMO shares (10m already received).
-The platinum market has weakened in the year with the price falling from about US\$1,450/oz in February to around \$US1,220/oz at year end.
+In South Africa, the platinum market has weakened in the year with the price falling from about US\$1,220/oz to US\$874/oz at year end.
 This has hampered the Group's ability to progress its other platinum projects at this stage.